kor-ea/docker-openvpn-tinyproxy/README.md

 10. Use proxies starting with `subnet.2` address, eg: `curl -x 192.168.0.2:80 ifconfig.co`;
 11. To view the list of running containers along with their IP addresses, run: `docker inspect -f '{{.Name}} - {{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $(docker ps -q)`
 12. To get inside the container: `docker exec -t -i *container-name* /bin/sh`
-13. To shutdown all containers: `docker-compose down`;
+13. To shutdown all containers: `./stopdocker.sh`;
+14. To shutdown containers that's not working currently: `./removestopped.sh`